 Using the UPDATE the statement, you can make targeted changes to the contents of the table.

-- You need to have the system privilege UPDATE ANY TABLE, object privilege UPDATE on the table or its schema, or the table belongs to the current user or one of the user roles.
+- You need either the system privilege UPDATE ANY TABLE or the object privilege UPDATE on the table or its schema, or the table must be owned by you or one of your assigned roles.

-- You need to have the appropriate SELECT privileges on the schema object referenced in the optional FROM clause.
+- You need the appropriate SELECT privileges on the schema object referenced in the optional FROM clause.